 Doing things like attending industry conferences, writing eBooks or even posting online about industry-specific topics can help you gain the reputation of an expert.
 Most businesses look at a potential employee’s social media pages to see what type of following they have and what they are posting about.

 Having a large following can help you land your dream job, which is why you need to work on building a presence on social media.
-This article will give you a good instance on how to get a job with your Facebook profile.

 2. Developing Leadership Skills is Essential